CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Especially with the operating system itself, it is important that the installed version comes from a trustworthy source.
 This is especially important when, for example, CD images have been downloaded from the Internet.
 In this case, it is important to check whether digital signatures of the packages are available that can be used to verify the integrity and authenticity of the packages.
 If possible, packages and CD images for which no digital signatures or at least checksums exist should not be used (see also SYS.2.1.M13 Updates and patches for firmware, operating system and applications).

 When setting up disk partitions, the concept created in the design phase must be implemented.
-If an encrypted file system is to be used, it usually has to be initialized before data can be copied in, because often a file system can not be encrypted in retrospect.
+If an encrypted file system is to be used, it usually has to be initialized before data can be copied into it, because often a file system can not be encrypted in retrospect.

 If this has not already been done automatically, logging of the system events should be activated at the latest when completing the basic installation.
 The log data can provide valuable information in case of problems during further installation and configuration.